-Program A-3.1: As appropriate, the County should amend its General Plan and zoning maps to designate areas with severe seismic hazard risk as open space if no other measures are available to mitigate potential impacts.
-The County shall require construction project proponents to prepare and implement geotechnical reports and seismic safety plans for projects that involve high or moderate seismic risk.
+Program A-3.1: The County shall require construction project proponents to prepare and implement geotechnical reports and seismic safety plans for projects that involve high or moderate seismic risk.
 Each plan shall be prepared by a certified geotechnical engineer and shall be subject to the approval of the Planning Director for the County of Monterey.